The Surfer (2024 film): Plot

-The Surfer drives his teen son in his Lexus to beautiful Luna Bay to surf, hoping to show his son the house above the beach, which he is desperately trying to purchase.
-It used to be his father’s, and it's where he grew up surfing before his father’s untimely death.
+The Surfer drives his teen son to Luna Bay to surf, hoping to show his son the house above the beach, which he is desperately trying to purchase.
+It used to be his father's, and it is where he grew up surfing before his father's untimely death.
 They however are rudely turned away by a gang of surfing localists led by Scally, a self-styled surf guru determined to protect the beach from non-residents.
-The Kid is mortified, and the Surfer disappointedly returns his son to his mother and returns to the Luna Bay parking lot.
+The Surfer disappointedly returns his son to his mother and returns to the Luna Bay parking lot.

 Desperate to close the deal on the house before Christmas, the Surfer continually needles his real estate agent in an attempt to scrape up the over million dollars needed to outbid another buyer.
 A colleague at the Surfer's investment firm calls to let him know he needs to return to work soon to sort out an issue.
 His estranged wife also calls to say that she is engaged and having a baby, crushing his hopes of reuniting his family at the beach house, where he wants his son to be able to surf as he did.
 The Surfer's ex-wife, like the agent, suggests he give up his obsession with the beach house.
 The Surfer observes the Bum, who is living in his broken-down station wagon in the parking lot and is being harassed by the beach boys.
 The Bum tells the Surfer that Scally murdered his award-winning surfer son and killed his dog.

 That evening, the Surfer's surfboard goes missing.
 He goes down to the gang’s beach retreat to demand his board back, but is forced to leave after defeating one of the surfers in a fight.
 He calls the police and an officer arrives in the morning, but the Surfer becomes dejected when the officer turns out to be another disciple of Scally's, demanding the Surfer leave and not cause more trouble.

 A photographer helps the Surfer jump-start his car and, in return, takes photos of him.
 When his phone dies, it becomes impossible for him to use the credit on his phone to purchase food from the parking lot food hut.
 In return for charging his phone and a cup of coffee, the owner insists that the Surfer leave his father's watch as collateral.
 After the Surfer's shoes and suit coat go missing in the bathroom, he sees the food cart has closed for the day, leaving him without food, water, his phone, or his watch.